-Using YME1L as a tool, we restored the MIC10 levels in MIC13-SLP2 DKO and checked for MIC60 incorporation into MICOS complex.
-Here, we found that restoration of MIC10 could only partially restore the incorporation of MIC60 into the MICOS complex in the MIC13-SLP2 DKOs.
-This showed an interdependence of SLP2 and MIC10-subcomplex for the MIC60 assembly, where perhaps MIC10-subcomplex that is stabilized by MIC13 is required for providing a docking platform for the incorporation of MIC60 into the holo-MICOS complex.
-In agreement, the super-resolution STED nanoscopy showed a dispersed arrangement of MIC60 in the IM in MIC13-SLP2 DKO compared to a normal rail-like punctate arrangement in the control cells.
-This implies that MIC60 in the absence of SLP2 and MIC13 could not be confined to MICOS puncta but rather remains dispersed.
-Stomatins are shown to create the microdomains in the lipid-bilayer and perhaps SLP2 role is to generate special lipid environment for efficient MIC60-subcomplex.
-In conclusion, SLP2 and MIC13 work together to generate a conducive environment for efficient incorporation of MIC60 into MICOS-MIB complex.

-Initially it has been thought that MICOS assembly follows a hierarchy where MIC60 subcomplex assembly happens prior to MIC10-subcomplex (Ott, Dorsch et al., 2015, Zerbes, Hoss et al., 2016).
-However, our results show an interdependence between these two steps: wherein kinetics of MICOS subcomplex assembly progresses in an interdependent manner, concurrently SLP2 promotes the efficient assembly of MIC60-subcomplex.
-Hence, we propose the 'amplifier' model for the assembly of the MICOS complex where a small amount of assembled MIC10-subcomplex in conjugation with SLP2 promotes (amplifies) the assembly of MIC60-subcomplex into the holo-MICOS complex, thereby stabilizing the MIB complex as evident from the MTX1 assembly.
+Using YME1L as a tool, we restored the MIC10 levels in MIC13-SLP2 DKO and checked for 471 472 MIC60 incorporation into MICOS complex.
+Here, we found that restoration of MIC10 could partially restore the incorporation of MIC60 into the MICOS complex in the MIC13-SLP2 DKOs.
+473 This showed an interdependence of SLP2 and MIC10-subcomplex for the MIC60 assembly, 474 where SLP2 and the MIC10-subcomplex that is stabilized by MIC13 act as a 'seeder' for 475 incorporation of MIC60 into the holo-MICOS complex.
+We termed SLP2-MIC10-subcomplex 476 as a 'seeder' complex.
+In agreement, the super-resolution STED nanoscopy showed a 477 dispersed arrangement of MIC60 in the IM in MIC13-SLP2 DKO compared to a normal rail-like 478 punctate arrangement in the control cells.
+This implies that MIC60 in the absence of SLP2 and 479 480 MIC13 could not be confined to MICOS puncta but rather remains dispersed.
+SLP2 and MIC13 direct the site for MIC60 puncta formation and thereby the CJ formation.
+Perhaps SLP2 role is 481 482 to generate special lipid environment for efficient MIC60-subcomplex assembly and its association to its docking partner, MIC10-subcomplex.
+In conclusion, both SLP2 and MIC13 483 484 work together to generate a conducive environment for efficient incorporation of MIC60 into MICOS-MIB complex and thereby CJ formation.
+485 regulator (Ott, Dorsch et al., 2015, Zerbes, Hoss et al., 2016).
+However, our results show an 488 interdependence between these two steps: wherein kinetics of MICOS subcomplex assembly 489 490 progresses in an interdependent manner, concurrently SLP2 promotes the efficient assembly 491 of MIC60-subcomplex.
+Hence, we propose the 'seeder' model for the assembly of the MICOS-MIB complex.
+We identified two differentially regulated quality control processes, SLP2-YME1L 492 and the MIC13-YME1L axis, that determine the stability and assembly of MIC10-subcomplex.
+493 Once the MIC10-subcomplex is stabilized, the collaboration between MIC10-subcomplex and 494 495 the auxiliary MICOS subunit SLP2 (seeder complex) acts as a 'seeder' for formation of MIC60specific puncta and thereby incorporation of MIC60-subcomplex into MICOS-MIB complex.
+496 497 Therefore, the seeder complex dictates the site for formation of MIC60 puncta and hence the morphogenesis of CJ and contact site between the IM and OM.
+498